vianoobs/ViaQuickTrips/README.md

 <br><br>Follow their instructions to setup a database, and user for that data base.
 Follow the `sampleConfig.js` to plug your credentials into the `config` file

 ## Tech Stack
-This application uses Vue.js, MongoDb, Node, and Express. <br> Express serves a RESTful API, consumed by the Vue.js front end.
+This application uses Vue.js, MongoDb, Node, and Express. <br><br> Express serves a RESTful API, consumed by the Vue.js front end.

 ## Contributing
 Ensure that you are on *your own branch* **before** making edits